 - Serious Take-Out Operation

 Burma Superstar is always packed, and the tables are basically competing in a furniture game of sardines.
 Not into eavesdropping?
 Too bad.
 You will learn about the neighboring table’s latest Hinge date.
 It’s non-negotiable.
-But we don’t go to Burma Superstar for the scene.
+But we don’t go to this casual Richmond spot for the scene.
 We hit it for the Burmese food.

-The spicy, rich curries, tea leaf salad, and garlic chili shrimp are all incredible.
+Burma Superstar opened in 1992, and although it wasn’t the first Burmese restaurant in San Francisco, it helped popularize Burmese food in the area.
+It’s now a mini empire across the Bay.
+The spicy, rich curries, tea leaf salad, garlic chili shrimp, and platha and dip are all incredible.
 Despite a few misses—with a menu of 50+ dishes you’re bound to drop the ball every now and then—this is one of our favorite spots in the city.

 There’s just one problem: a lot of other people are on the same page, and waits on a weeknight can be over two hours.
 There are some alternatives within a few blocks, like Burma Superstar’s sister restaurant, B*Star Bar, or an equally good Burmese option, Mandalay, both of which generally have shorter waits.
-Burma Superstar also does a serious takeout operation, and it’s probably the best way to game the system.
+Burma Superstar is also a serious takeout operation, and it’s probably the best way to game the system.

 The shrimp gets a crisp crust of red chili pepper, spices, and garlic.
 It’s not available in mild—and it shouldn’t be.
 This is pretty amazing and you need to eat it.

 Burmese Chicken & Shrimp Casserole

 We were scraping the pot of this dish.
 A must order.